 The discussion of “bedridden” residents often leaves out the most important fact: the definition of “bedridden.”
-In RCFEs, the definition is broad—a large portion of Assisted Living residents who are “bedridden” walk with the use of a cane or walker, or they have dementia and need prompting to get out of bed in the morning.
+In RCFEs, the definition is broad—a large portion of residents who are defined by DSS as “bedridden” walk with the use of a cane or walker, or they have dementia and need prompting to get out of bed in the morning.
 A much smaller portion need repositioning in bed, and those that do are typically recovering from a temporary illness or receiving hospice care.

 With the passage of CALA-sponsored AB 762, the law regarding bedridden clients in RCFEs and other community care-licensed facilities has changed.
 Effective January 1, 2010: